Index groups (-n) in selections do not work without -s

 behaviour is fixed.

-#6 Updated by Mark Abraham 8 days ago
+#6 Updated by Mark Abraham about 2 years ago

 This will need a preliminary change in release-2019 to revert the changes to gmx solvate and gmx insert-molecules to not use TopologyInformation, because the appropriate fix for TopologyInformation for supporting the selection use cases breaks the aforementioned tools.